 Our firm provides counsel in the creation of Wills, Revocable Living Trusts, Medical Powers of Attorney, Living Wills, and Financial Powers of Attorney, and other estate planning techniques.
 We want to ensure that your personal matters and financial affairs are appropriately structured.

 Typically, clients seek to avoid probate.
 A Revocable Living Trust will often avoid probate but only if it is properly funded.
 Funding is the process of transferring ownership of your assets from your name into your trust.
 Much like a Will, a Revocable Living Trust instructs what is to happen to your property in the event of death.
 While alive, you remain in control and can change the trust at any time.
 Setting up a Trust allows you to avoid the expense and delay of probate.
 A Revocable Living Trust also allows you to do disability planning so that your wishes will be followed should you become mentally incompetent.
-Again, by having all of your assets titled in the name of your living trust, you will not have to rely upon a durable power of attorney and whether or not a financial institution will accept it.
+Again, by having all of your assets titled in the name of your Revocable Living Trust, you will not have to rely upon a durable power of attorney and whether or not a financial institution will accept it.

 Our attorney can also draft Medical Powers of Attorney, Living Wills, and Financial Powers of Attorney to provide instructions for family and medical personnel in case of your incapacity.

-West Valley Attorney for Uncontested, Simple Probate
+West Valley Attorney for Uncontested Probate

 Informal probate is the method of probate administration used for simple estates that are not in dispute.
 It involves multiple steps to appoint a personal representative and administer the estate.
-Having a skilled, experienced Arizona probate attorney by your side can help ensure this process runs smoothly, that documents are filed properly and on time, and that the closing of the estate happens as soon as practicable.
+Having a skilled, experienced Sun City West and Surprise, Arizona probate lawyer by your side can help ensure this process runs smoothly, that documents are filed properly and on time, and that the closing of the estate happens as soon as practicable.
 Whether you are from out of town and have lost a loved one who lived in Arizona, or if you are a local in need of probate guidance, I can help.
 I am attorney Brian R. Russell and I, along with my staff, will answer your difficult probate questions.

 Help in Arizona From a Probate Administration Attorney